-- Slender towers of smaller floorplate (max 750sqm GFA) to present attractively in the round and maximise solar and visual amenity to neighbouring towers and properties. - 4 storey street wall buildings to respond to scale and grain of buildings opposite, with approx. 3m setback for tower forms above. - Position cores to respond to ground floor and underground conditions, provide clear street address and encourage good solar access to apartments.
+- Slender towers of a smaller floorplate (max 850sqm GBA) to present attractively in the round and maximise solar and visual amenity to neighbouring towers and properties. - 3m setback above the ground floor.
+Maximum 4 storey podium to respond to scale and grain of buildings opposite, with minimum additional 3m setback for tower forms above. - Position cores to respond to ground floor and underground conditions, provide clear street address and encourage good solar access to apartments.